 Donna Dailey - 2008-05-12

-Manchester is England's second city and the third most-popular in the UK for overseas visitors after London and Edinburgh.
+Manchester is England's second city and the third most-popular in the UK for overseas visitors.
 But they're not coming just for its fine museums and striking architecture.
 Manchester has long been a magnet for music fans, ever since the Sex Pistols kick-started the punk rock scene here in 1976.

 Manchester was the key city of Britain's Industrial Revolution.
 From the late 18th century until the 1950s, it was the world's largest cotton processing and trading centre, nicknamed 'Cottonopolis'.
 The city centre teemed with mills, factories and warehouses, setting the stage for some of the first demonstrations for workers' economic and political rights.